History of Boeing in Timeline

 December 30, 2008: Biofuel Test Flight

-On December 30, 2008, Air New Zealand and Boeing completed a two-hour test flight using a 50–50 mixture of biofuel with Jet A-1 in a Rolls-Royce RB-211 engine of a 747–400.
-The engine was later studied, revealing no performance differences between the Jatropha blend and regular Jet A1.
+On December 30, 2008, a two-hour test flight was completed using a 50–50 mixture of biofuel and Jet A-1 in a Rolls-Royce RB-211 engine of a 747–400.
+The engine was then studied to identify any differences between the Jatropha blend and regular Jet A1, and no effects on performance were found.

-In 2008, Boeing benefited from over US$10 billion of long-term loan guarantees from the Export-Import Bank of the United States to help finance the purchase of its commercial aircraft in various countries.
+In 2008, Boeing benefited from over US$10 billion of long-term loan guarantees to help finance the purchase of their commercial aircraft.

 In 2008, Boeing was second on the list of Top 100 US Federal Contractors, with contracts totaling US$22 billion.